-\begin{thm} Let $(f^\e,\e>0)$ be a family of coefficients converging uniformly towards a coefficient $f\in C^0(\Lambda)$ as $\e\to 0$.
-For some $L>0$, let $u^\e$ be a viscosity $L-$subsolution (resp. $L-$supersolution) of PPDE \reff{PPDE} with coefficients $f^\e$, for all $\e>0$.
+We start with a stability result. \begin{theorem} Let $(f^\e,\e>0)$ be a family of coefficients converging uniformly toward a coefficient $f\in C^0(\Lambda)$ as $\e\to0$.
+For some $L>0$, let $u^\e$ be a viscosity $L$-subsolution (resp., $L$-supersolution) of PPDE (\ref{PPDE}) with coefficients~$f^\e$, for all $\e>0$.
 Assume further that $u^\e$ converges to some $u$, uniformly in $\Lambda$.
-Then $u$ is a viscosity $L-$subsolution (resp. supersolution) of PPDE \reff{PPDE} with coefficient $f$. \end{thm}
+Then $u$ is a viscosity $L$-subsolution (resp., supersolution) of PPDE (\ref{PPDE}) with coefficient~$f$. \end{theorem}

-The proof of this result is reported in Subsection \ref{sect-stability}.
-For our next results, we shall always use the following standing assumptions, where $g$ is a terminal condition associated to the PPDE \reff{PPDE}.

-\begin{assum} (i) $f$ is bounded, $\dbF$-progressively measurable, continuous in $t$, uniformly continuous in $\o$, and uniformly Lipschitz continuous in $(y,z)$ with a Lipschitz constant $L_0>0$.
+The proof of this result is reported in Section \ref{sect-stability}.
+For our next results, we shall always use the following standing assumptions, where $g$ is a terminal condition associated to the PPDE (\ref{PPDE}). \begin{assum} (i) $f$ is bounded, $\dbF$-progressively measurable, continuous in $t$, uniformly continuous in $\omega$, and uniformly Lipschitz continuous in $(y,z)$ with a Lipschitz constant $L_0>0$.

-(ii) $g$ is bounded and uniformly continuous in $\o$. \end{assum}
+(ii) $g$ is bounded and uniformly continuous in $\omega$. \end{assum}